 Again, lenders want security.
 Sure, you may have monthly income sources and collateral, but do you also have cash in the bank?
 Do you have liquid assets in checking accounts, savings accounts, CDs, money market accounts, security bonds, or the like that you can use to make your loan payments?
 Are your liquid assets enough to cover the entirety of the loan?
 Can they cover 50%, 70%, or 80% if necessary?

 RELATED READING: How Much of a Cash Reserve Does My Business Need?

-Ideally, lenders want to know that your business has been and is successful.
-They want you to have enough business and industry experience to remain successful in your field.
-They’ll look at your personal and business resumes.
+Ideally, lenders want to know that your business is and has been successful.
+They want to know that you have enough business and industry experience to remain successful in your field.
+They’ll look at your personal and business resumés.
 What have you done?
 What have you produced?
 Are you leading your field in manufacturing, production, or sales?
 Have you received any honors, awards, or certifications?
 Do you have enough financial and business know-how?

-If you haven’t started your business yet, lenders will ask about your experience in your start-up business’s industry.
+If you haven’t started your business yet, lenders will ask about your experience in your startup business’ industry.
 Are you a dentist who’s been working for another practice and now wants to start your own?
-Did you recently graduate with a degree in horticulture, and are you looking to start a landscaping business?
+Did you recently graduate with a degree in horticulture, and are now looking to start a landscaping business?
 Do you have the experience you need to be successful?
 Or, are you jumping from one industry to another?
 Are you a salesman making a leap into the world of manufacturing?
-Basically, lenders want to see that you have some sort of industry or business experience to keep your start-up afloat.
+Basically, lenders want to see that you have some sort of industry or business experience to keep your startup afloat.

 So what do investors want to see in order for them to consider funding a startup?